Thomas-stac/Task-classification-/README.md

 ## 🏆 Achievements

-- **Scoring Algorithm**: Developed an algorithm to classify repair requests based on their priority.
+- **Scoring algorithm**: Developed an algorithm to classify repair requests based on their priority.
-- **Predictive System**: Estimated task duration and optimized team allocation.
+- **Predictive system**: Estimated task duration and optimized team allocation.
-- **Operational Efficiency**: Minimized decision-making time and ensured prompt response to critical tasks.
+- **Operational efficiency**: Minimized decision-making time and ensured prompt response to critical tasks.
-- **User-Friendly Reports**: Delivered a tool providing daily task prioritization reports in table format.
+- **User-friendly reports**: Delivered a tool providing daily task prioritization reports in table format.
-- **Simplified Descriptions**: Used a text processing module to make task descriptions clearer.
+- **Simplified descriptions**: Used a text processing module to make task descriptions clearer.
 - **Feedback**: Received positive feedback for enhancing the workflow of the department.

 ---